Lathyrus nissolia

-Lathyrus nissolia, the grass vetchling or grass pea, is a species of flowering plant in the pea and bean family Fabaceae.
-It is native to most of Europe, Maghreb, Levant and the Caucasus.
-Despite its common names, it is not a grass, but belongs to the legume family Fabaceae.
+Lathyrus nissolia, the grass vetchling, is a species of flowering plant in the pea and bean family Fabaceae.
+Its common name refers to the grass-like foliage; an older alternative name is grass pea.

 Description

-Grass vetchling is an annual plant, with an erect stem branching from the base, and growing to a height of about 2 feet (0.7 m).
+Grass vetchling is an annual plant, with an erect stem branching from the base, and growing to a height of up to 90 cm.
 It is entirely without true leaves, leaflets or tendrils.
-The leaf stalk, however, is flattened out until it closely resembles a blade of grass ending in a fine point, and the stipules at its base greatly help the deception.
+The leaf stalk, however, is flattened out until it closely resembles a blade of grass up to 15 cm long and ending in a fine point, and the stipules at its base greatly help the deception.

-The crimson flowers come out in June and July, and are rather small, solitary and borne on a very long footstalk.
+The crimson flowers come out in June and July, and are rather small (8–18 mm long), solitary or in pairs, on a very long peduncle.
 They have the ability to self-pollinate.

 The flowers are succeeded by long, slender, straight pods, which are at first very flat, but become cylindrical when the contained peas are fully developed.